2006 Kansas Lottery Indy 300: Post-race

 Hornish Jr. appeared in victory lane to celebrate his third win of the season and his birthday with his team; the win earned him $125,800.
 Hornish Jr. was pleased with his victory and described how his car drove throughout the race: "We had a good car all day long.
 The Marlboro Team Penske car was good on the bottom and good on the top.
 We put on a good show for the fans at the end of the race."
 Second-place finisher Wheldon was frustrated about losing yet another race: "I'm just disappointed to come up short again.
 We gave everything we had."
 However, he also felt that Hornish Jr. deserved to win because "mechanically his car was working a little better."
 Meira, who finished third, was happy with his performance during the race: "We improved what we had during the race and we were the best at the end, which is how you want it to be.
 This is great for Panther Racing, everybody on this team has so much passion about what we are doing."

-Dixon, who finished fourth, was unhappy with how the final restart unfolded and believed that if he didn't struggle with oversteer, he could have finished higher.
+Dixon, who finished fourth, was unhappy with how the final restart unfolded and believed that if he did not struggle with oversteer, he could have finished higher.
 Kanaan noted that while his car handled well, he could only pass other drivers during restarts, and so he aimed to exploit that.
 After finishing seventh, Scheckter wished that another caution had flown in the closing laps in order for him to compete with the leaders, but was pleased with his finish and hoped to keep his momentum going at Nashville Superspeedway.
 Regarding his lap-175 accident, Rice was saddened by the amount of times he and his teammates had wrecked throughout the season.
 Sharp, who wrecked ten laps earlier, thought his car was far too tight at the beginning.
 After multiple front wing adjustments, he finally obtained speed and began passing his competitors only to crash.
 The final result put Hornish Jr., with 300 points, into the Drivers’ Championship lead, overtaking his teammate Castroneves, who trailed by twenty points.
 Dixon maintained third with 261 points, and Wheldon, with 257 points, and Meira, with 227 points, rounded out the top five.